lndncole/magento-product-reviews-service/mage-hsc-productreviews/README.md

 - Set the delay of email sends between today's date (when the module runs) and the date of the delivery confirmation

 # Current Module Specifications
-The module is set up to be sent to any customer who makes a purchase from a Magento site, that does not have a business account.
+The module is set up to be sent to any customer who makes a purchase from a Magento site, that does not have a business account with HC Brands.
 The cron which runs daily to trigger the module, is set to kick-off at 6:00am.

 ## NOTICE